 With these strengths in mind, it’s important to think about the direct goal that voice search can answer.
 I suspect with this new technology, there are some impatient and frustrated users who have had their fill of “Sorry, I can’t help you with that right now, but I’m always learning.”
 Yes, Google is in the early stages – their new child is still a baby, so it makes sense to feed this technology at its level.
 Build direct answers that can answer direct and popular queries.
 Additionally, build content that can answer all the anticipated questions in a series of spoken questions.
 Traditional keyword research now has to consider such nuances.

 Are we providing content in a way that not only clearly answers the needs, but also illustrates the content’s importance to Google; thus, improving Google’s growing comprehension?
 If I want Google to read my content out loud, or serve up a web page on my phone, I better make my content considerable for Google.
-To do this, I need direct and helpful content passages over long, redundant, over-optimized text.
+To do this, I need direct and helpful content passages instead of long, redundant, over-optimized text.
 This makes for an easier read anyway.
 Frankly, this is taking a page out of the content strategists’ playbook, and the mindset they have about web content and the inevitability of voice search.
 In the end, SEO done right is a win for everybody.
 Now is the time to include a voice search optimization into your SEO strategy.